dexterklui/notes/Computer/WebDev/prettier.md

 ## Ignore

 - Use `.prettierignore` like `.gitignore`
+  - Prettier will follow rules specified in .gitignore if it exists in the same directory from which it is run.
 - Use `// prettier-ignore` to ignore the next block of code
 - Use `/* prettier-ignore-start */` and `/* prettier-ignore-end */` to ignore
   everything in between, but this only works on top level code blocks.
 It is for